CSC207-UofT/course-project-mer/README.md

 # Plamer

 Plamer will present a set of features of a music player:

-- Can import an audio file and play it
+- Can import audio files and play them

-- Can pause/change a Track when User prompts
+- Can pause/change tracks

-- Can seek/reverse the progress of a playing Track when user prompts
+- Can seek/reverse to a position when playing a track

 - Can display a song’s metadata

-- Allows register/log in as a user
-- Allows user to create a playlist and stores it
-- Can store a user’s play history
+- Can store a user’s login information

-- Allows user to create a playlist
+- Can store a user created playlist

-- Allows user to switch play modes between repeat on/off, shuffle
+- Has multiple play mods (repeat on/off, shuffle)

 ## Build Instructions